Prajwal-PS7/chRegistry/README.md

   Ensure that any dependencies required by UDAgent are installed on the system before running the script.

 - **Logging:**
-  As off now there is no logs creating for the script for troubleshooting.
-You can review the On-Screen Instructions to identify any issues during the regeneration process.
+  As of now there is no logs creating for the script for troubleshooting.
+You can review the On-Screen Instructions to identify issue occurs during the regeneration process.

 ## Contributing